 Classic European style art paper with satisfying weight and structured, moderate texture.
 One of the most popular textured papers!

 One of the most popular textured papers we sell, and use in our own printing service, this is a mould made paper with the classic regular texture this creates.

 Really it's the textbook definition of what you expect in a traditional European art paper - instantly recognisable as the classic it is.
 There's a reason this style of paper has been extremely popular in the art world for over 500 years now - the fine grain texture adds class and substance to your image, whilst not impairing detail in any way.
-The weight is ideal for handling and framing, and the natural white of the paper means no optical brighteners and the highest in archival standards.
+The weight is ideal for handling and framing, and the natural white of the paper means minimal optical brighteners and the highest in archival standards.

 If you're exploring textured papers, you should start here and see why artists the world over seek out papers like this.

 Please note: Specifications are provided as a guide only.

 We try very hard to keep these up to date and correct, but if a particular specification is really critical to you, then please double check the specification directly with the manufacturer.
 Some features may of course have caveats not fully described here.